akashmetkari/EDEX-Ai/README.md

 ---

-## 💡 Our Solution: SexEd AI
+## 💡 Our Solution: EDEX-Ai

-**SexEd AI** is an **AI-powered, RAG-based conversational assistant** built to democratize access to verified, non-judgmental sex education using state-of-the-art language models.
+**EDEX-Ai** is an **AI-powered, RAG-based conversational assistant** built to democratize access to verified, non-judgmental sex education using state-of-the-art language models.

 It retrieves accurate responses from **two highly credible books**: